An essential tool for decarbonizing the built

 Counting the Carbon

-With the rapidly growing number of techniques and technologies being used to reduce the embodied carbon of concrete, a method for counting that carbon is required – and that is where CarbonStar comes in.
+With the rapidly growing number of techniques and technologies being used to reduce the embodied carbon of concrete, a method for counting that carbon is required.
+The technical specification, CSA SPE-112:21 published by CSA Group, outlines the methodology for the carbon intensity quantification and verification of concrete.

-To learn more about the CarbonStar Rating System, please click the button at right to open your free CSA account.
+To learn more about the CarbonStar Technical Specification CSA SPE-112:21, please click the button to the right to get to the official page.